-- Trustees of DB schemes, who have a duty to act in the best interests of the beneficiaries, need to be aware of such risks.
-As such, they need to decide how best to safeguard the interests of their members and that of the funding position of the DB scheme itself.
+- Trustees of DB schemes, who must act in the best interests of the beneficiaries, need to be aware of such risks.
+They need to decide how best to safeguard the interests of their members and the funding position of the DB scheme itself.

 Clear communication around the issue of pension flexibility, including a member’s right to transfer their DB benefits to a DC arrangement, is vital.
 Trustees, therefore, need to be able to effectively communicate the member’s options at retirement in a way which does not appear to encourage them into taking a particular course of action that may not be in their best interests.
-This is a difficult balance to achieve.
+This is a delicate balance to achieve.

 Trustees are also expected to check that the appropriate advice has been obtained, by verifying that the financial adviser meets the legislative requirements to carry out the regulated activity, and to ensure that the receiving scheme is a legitimate arrangement.
 Where trustees have reason to believe that the receiving scheme is not legitimate, the Pensions Regulator advises them to consider carefully whether the transfer should proceed.

-However, it is important to remember that requiring members to obtain appropriate independent advice does not make trustees responsible for checking the advice given, the recommendation made or for confirming whether the member is following that recommendation.
+However, it is important to remember that requiring members to obtain appropriate independent advice does not make trustees responsible for checking the advice given, the recommendation made, or for confirming whether the member is following that recommendation.
 Nor is their role to prevent a member from making decisions which they might consider to be inappropriate in that particular member’s case.

-By providing comprehensive support for their DB scheme members when considering the increased flexibility at retirement, Trustees can help to ensure that individuals have the necessary information to not only understand their retirement options but make better informed choices for their particular circumstances.
+By providing comprehensive support for their DB scheme members when considering the increased flexibility at retirement, Trustees can help to ensure that individuals have the necessary information to not only understand their retirement options but make better-informed choices for their particular circumstances.

-Without such support there is a danger that some DB scheme members could end up making poor and unsuitable decisions which will directly impact their future wealth and lifestyle in retirement.
+Without such support, there is a danger that some DB scheme members could end up making poor and unsuitable decisions which will directly impact their future wealth and lifestyle in retirement.